aranganath24/ARSC5040_GIS_2024/class3.md

 ## Assignment

-Choose **ONE** of the following options.
+Choose **ONE** of the following options, and submit the assignment before the start of Class 4 (April 25).
 Please make sure to document your steps (i.e. comment your code), and provide any relevant maps or datasets you create.

 *Option 1*